8th TSC Soldier Finds His Calling Helping Others

 |0

-This work, 8th TSC Soldier Finds His Calling Helping Others [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8th TSC Soldier Finds His Calling Helping Others, by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT